bgroveben/TDDWithPython/README.rst

 I am currently at http://www.obeythetestinggoat.com/book/chapter_16.html#_the_python_mock_library

-Start on the login view
+Checking we send the user a token

 **When a new version of Firefox breaks Selenium:**